 Wondering how to launch a rebrand?
 The rebranding process takes research, brainstorming, and, most importantly, planning.
 If the rollout of your new brand is not well planned and executed, all of your hard rebranding work will not be worth it.

 So the question is, how do you nail a rebranding launch to preserve your brand recognition?
 The answer: by communicating and planning!
 In this blog, you’ll learn how to flawlessly execute your rebranding launch by planning and communicating the right information to the right audience.

 How to Successfully Launch a Rebrand in 7 Steps

 Whether you are rebranding or launching a new product, having a plan is critical.
 These seven steps will help you perfectly launch your new brand.
 But before you jump in, make sure your new branding is up to snuff by checking out our guide to creating your brand strategy.

 Step 1.
 Choose a Date

 The first step is to choose your launch date.
-When choosing your launch date, you have to set a realistic timeline.
-If your company’s birthday is coming up in three weeks and you want to launch your new brand on that date, you need to decide if that’s actually doable.
+When selecting your launch date, you have to set a realistic timeline.
+If your company’s birthday is coming up in three weeks, and you want to launch your new brand on that date, you need to decide if that’s actually doable.
 Three weeks is probably not enough time to prepare everything depending on the scale of the project.